How to Become an Interior Designer and Make a Six-Figure Income

 The difference is Education.

 Anyone can become an Interior Decorator.
 If you have a knack for design, you can make anywhere from $50-$150 per hour.
-Check out this highly recommended Interior Design course currently on Groupon.
+Check out this highly recommended Intro to Interior Design Course.

 To find work, I recommend starting a website, take quality photos of your work, ask friends and family if you can work for them at no charge to help add to your portfolio, once you’ve created a polished visualization of your work you can then start to charge for your service.